Integrating MIT Applications with Open edX using Tutor

 where

-network from the first step.
-Mac users, usehost.docker.internal
+MITApplication_GATEWAY_IPis the IP from themitApplication_defaultnetwork from the first step.
+Mac users, usehost.docker.internalforMITxApplication_GATEWAY_IP.

 You should now be able to run some MIT Application management commands to ensure the service worker is set up properly:

-should sync the two test courses (if you made them).sync_courseruns --all ALL
+sync_courserun --all ALLshould sync the two test courses (if you made them).sync_courseruns --all ALLin MITxPro

 In a separate browser session, attempt to log in again.
 This time, you should be able to log in through the MIT Application, and you should be able to get to the edX LMS dashboard.
 If not, then double-check your provider configuration settings and try again.